samsungsamiio/samsungsami.io/source/sami/sami-documentation/sending-and-receiving-data.md

 POST /messages
 ~~~

-When sending a message that only contains data instead of actions, only the source device ID (`sdid`{:.param}) and payload are required.
+When sending a message that only contains data instead of Actions, only the source device ID (`sdid`{:.param}) and payload are required.
 If you plan to send data to another device, you must also include the destination device ID (`ddid`{:.param}).
 There is `type`{:.param} field, whose value is `message` by default.
 However, we strongly suggest you to explicitly set `type`{:.param} to `message` so that your app is future-proof.

 Using the timestamp parameter (`ts`{:.param}), you can specify a timestamp for the message in milliseconds.
 Values up to the current server timestamp grace period are valid.
 If you omit `ts`{:.param}, the message defaults to the current time.